Universites and HeppSY+

 University of Sheffield Visit

 A fantastic, inspiring motivational speaker Moj Taylor from PUSH delivers a session each year to one select year group which include topics on; student finance, myth busting, courses, accommodation and so much more.
-The memorising performance includes a comedy aspect which grips students from the very beginning and at the same time gets the objective across regarding higher education.
+The memorising performance includes a comedy aspect which grips pupils from the very beginning and at the same time gets the objective across regarding higher education.

 These activities are just a few examples of the wide variety that De Warenne offer.
 Others include UCAS and personal statement support, student finance talks and employer encounters as well as select universities being present to speak to at parent consultation evenings.